Introduction

 1794 - 1860: In this period the muzzle loading musket was the key weapon used by attackers.
 Most widely used was the Brown Bess Musket.
 Issued to British regiments which served on the frontier in the Australian colonies from 1788 to the 1840s, it was a smooth bore muzzle loading 0.75 calibre flintlock weapon that could fire 3 shots in 45 seconds over a range of 80 yards (73 metres).
 The main drawback was that it was loaded and fired from a standing position.
 Several versions of the musket were used in carrying out frontier massacres, including the bayonet that was fitted to the musket barrel and the carbine, which had a shorter barrel designed for use on horseback.

-Before 1830, most perpetrators of frontier massacres of Aboriginal people were on foot.
+Before 1830, most perpetrators of frontier massacres of Aboriginal or Torres Strait Islander people were on foot.
 In the century following, 1830 - 1930, the horse became the vehicle of choice although on at least one occasion in the Northern Territory in the 1920s, camels were used.
-The horse and the camel were effective weapons in driving Aboriginal people from their campsites.
+The horse was an effective weapon in driving Aboriginal people from their campsites, and in pursuing and cornering people.

 The carbine was used by the native police in the Port Phillip District in the 1840s and in the Northern District of New South Wales in the 1850s.
 The Baker rifle which was used by some colonists on the frontier to 1860, was more accurate than the smooth bore musket and could fire over a longer range.
 Other weapons that were recorded in this period include swords, cutlasses, pistols, swivel guns, carronades and ships’ cannons.